JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/fighter.md

 ### Second Wind (Level 1)

 You have a limited well of stamina that you can draw on to protect yourself from harm.
-On your turn, you can use a bonus action to regain hit points equal to `1d10` + your fighter level.
+On your turn, you can use a bonus action to regain hit points equal to `dice: 1d10|avg` (`1d10`) + your fighter level.

 Once you use this feature, you must finish a short or long rest before you can use it again.